brianc570/bc_holding_2023/README.md

 # bc_productivity_data_analysis_report__2023
-Holding Of Productivity Data Analysis
+Holding Of Productivity Data Analysis-----

 Here is a "dummy" version of an actual spreadsheet that automatically calculates productivity pulled from a SQL database.
 This is not real data - but mock data.
 It's 99% self-automated, the only thing that needs to be tended to are the internal lookup tables.
 This was built to reduce time on manually building reports & improve accuracy.

 Previously, it would take about a week to complete (chunks of time each day).
 The tabs calculate just like a pivot table and a dashboard was added for data visualization.